-Protect your child from developing certain types of cancers later in life with the HPV vaccine at ages 11-12.
+The HPV vaccine protects children from developing certain types of cancers later in life.
 Two doses of the HPV vaccine are recommended for all boys and girls at ages 11-12; the vaccine can be given as early as age 9.

-If you wait until they’re older, they may need three doses instead of two.
+Children who are vaccinated when they’re older may need three doses instead of two.
 Teenagers who start the vaccine series on or after their 15th birthday need three shots given over six months.
-If your teen hasn’t gotten the vaccine yet, talk to their health care provider about getting it as soon as possible.
+Teenagers who haven’t gotten the vaccine yet should talk to their parent or guardian, and health care provider about getting it as soon as possible.

 Spread the Word

-Individuals, parents, colleges and universities, community organizations, dental providers, health care providers, schools, or anyone concerned about health can all do their part to reinforce the message that HPV vaccine is cancer prevention.
-If you would like to learn more about the HPV vaccine as a key cancer prevention strategy, contact a local Cancer Prevention in Action resource in your county.
+Individuals, parents, colleges and universities, community organizations, dental providers, health care providers, schools, or anyone concerned about health can all do their part to reinforce the message that the HPV vaccine is cancer prevention.
+To learn more about the HPV vaccine as a key cancer prevention strategy, contact a local Cancer Prevention in Action resource in your county.